sdasara95/Algorithms-in-SQL/README.md

 # Algorithms-in-SQL
 Implementation of popular algorithms in SQL from scratch

-The implementation was done in PostGres. <br>
+Implemented in PostGreSQL. <br>
-The following algorithms have been implemented from scratch in SQL:
+The following algorithms have been implemented from scratch:
 * Supersets of set
 * Finding vertices in a graph that are connected by an even and odd length path
 * Topological sort